zlab-pub/mTunnelDemo/README.md

 2. ***mTunnel* Video Decoder:** This project captures the display buffer of a targeted window and decodes the 2D bar code(encoded by *mTunnel* Video Encoder) within it.
 It also recomposites and displays the decoded video streams over the targeted window.

-3. **Reed-Solomon:** This part is forked from [Reed-Solomon]([GitHub - mersinvald/Reed-Solomon: Reed Solomon BCH encoder and decoder](https://github.com/mersinvald/Reed-Solomon)).
+3. **Reed-Solomon:** This part is forked from [GitHub - mersinvald/Reed-Solomon: Reed Solomon BCH encoder and decoder](https://github.com/mersinvald/Reed-Solomon).
 It is used for RS encoding and decoding in the above two projects.